SaintPierre0/Carabids_classification/README.md

 # Carabids_classification
-test for a classification of carabids species : 291 classes for 63 354 images.
+empirical tests for a classification of carabids species : 291 classes for 63 354 images.